tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 For example: let A be a set with A = {1,2,3}.
 Clearly 4 is not an element of A.
 We write 4 ∉ A.

+##### Special sets of numbers

+We designate these notations for some special sets of numbers:

+- N = the set of natural numbers (positive integers)
+- Z = the set of integers
+- Q = the set of rational numbers
+- R = the set of real numbers

 ---

 #### The listing method and rule of inclusion